krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

 date: "Jul 31 2024"
 ---

-[Mermaid.js](https://mermaid.js.org/intro/) is an invaluable tool for anyone involved in software engineering, particularly for creating technical documentation such as PRDs (Product Requirement Documents), SoWs (Statements of Work), architectural documentation and general project documentation.
-This JavaScript-based diagramming and charting tool uses text-based definitions to generate a wide range of diagrams, making it an adaptable option for anyone who deals with technical documentation on a daily basis.
+[Mermaid.js](https://mermaid.js.org/intro/) its great tool for anyone involved in software engineering and system design, especially for creating technical documents like PRDs, SoWs, architectural documentation and general project documentation.
+Mermaid uses text to create diagrams, making it a flexible choice for anyone who works with technical documents daily.

 ## Why I Prefer Mermaid.js for Diagrams